Planning a career in retail industry

 - Please refer to the current Statement of Fees for further details on ARA Retail Institute website.

-This course will be delivered over 5 weeks with a Volume of Learning of 190 hours
+This course will be delivered over 7 weeks - 13 weeks.

 The assessment process will include the gathering of evidence to demonstrate the student’s competence.
 You will be advised of the assessment requirements at the beginning of each unit through documented assessment tasks that will clearly outline all required tasks that must be completed to achieve competence within the specified unit.

 Your competencies for each unit will be assessed through the following assessment methods:

 Knowledge Assessment Tool (KAT)

 - The assessment focuses on assessing the knowledge evidence of the unit of competencies in the form of written questions.